miroapp/app-examples/examples/csv-to-mindmap/README.md

-# Miro CSV to Mind Map app
+# Miro CSV to Mind Map App

 This app shows how to import data from a CSV file and create a mind map on a Miro board.